ifrit653/pratice3-aws/README.md

 ## Description

-what this code do: 1. launch an instance EC2 on AWS via terraform 2. install git and nginx on the ec2 instance freshly created via ansible 3. and the a script file to launch automatically those action
+what this code do:

+1. launch an instance EC2 on AWS via terraform
+2. install git and nginx on the ec2 instance freshly created via ansible
+3. and the a script file to launch automatically those action

 ## Explaination

+compulsory

 ### in the main.tf file: